aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 - compile-rule.cpp: compile-rule = utility, read a source file containing a set of rule, call RecognizerCompiler::buildRecognizer
 - -> RecognizerCompiler: build a recognizer = set of rules with ressources (gazeteer), call RuleCompiler::initRule
-- -> RuleCompiler: build a RuleString and then a Rule from a string, create Constraints, call buildAutomaton from AutomatonCompiler
+- -> RuleCompiler: build a RuleString from a string, create Constraints, and then create a Rule, call buildAutomaton from AutomatonCompiler
 - -> AutomatonCompiler: build an Automaton (call recursively buildAutomaton), call createTransition in TransitionCompiler and Automaton::addTransition
 - -> TransitionCompiler: build transitionUnit with Constraints attached to transition
 - then, call writer.writeRecognizer to write output of compilation in a binary file.